 Campsite

-Open — Closed for the season.
-Opens annually late May through late September or hunting season, weather dependent.
+Closed for the season.
+Opens late May through late September, weather dependent.
+First-come, first-served only; no reservations.
+Cash or check payment required on-site.

 It is illegal to possess, store or transport straw, hay, grain, seed or other forage or mulch products on Forest Service lands without documentation that the product is certified as “weed free” by a state certification process that meets or exceeds the North American Weed Free Forage standards.